Hodges Figgis: 20th century

 Having moved to 57-58 Dawson Street, in 1992, the company re-acquired the lease on the 56 Dawson Street location.
 In 1995, Pentos went into receivership and its businesses, Dillons, including Hodges Figgis, and office stationery and furniture operations, were put up for sale.
 It was indicated that its Dawson Street and Dublin City University branches might be available to buy separately.
-In the end, the bookselling business was sold to Thorn EMI, and in 1995, the Dawson Street shop closed for four hours to allow for the legal transfer of ownership, the only official disruption to trade in over 200 years.
+In the end, Pentos entered receivership, and the bookselling business was sold to Thorn EMI, and in 1995, the Dawson Street shop closed for four hours to allow for the legal transfer of ownership, the only official disruption to trade in over 200 years.

 In 1996, Thorn EMI was demerged into separate entities (Thorn Electrical Industries and EMI).
 Hodges Figgis and Waterstones were retained by EMI.
 In February 1998, EMI entered into a joint venture with Advent International to form HMV Media Group.
 The newly-formed entity acquired Hodges Figgis, the Waterstones chain of bookshops and the HMV chain of music shops.
 Hodges Figgis & Company Limited was dissolved in July 1999 and the business was merged into the Waterstones chain.